mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 Remote submission needs to be supported, that means we need to be able to submit the reconstruction/processing parameters through the REST API they provide.
 Information about the reconstruction should be stored in a `ProcessList`, which can be serialised and then recreated anywhere with the `--process-list` flag.

 ### 10.18.1.
+MPI-like behaviour

+Integration of MPI into the scripts was considered, but the cost of having to transfer the large data over the network is too high.

+An alternative approach will be taken - since we can specify indices that can be loaded, the 'MPI' can simply be wrapped in a bash script that launches multiple reconstruction jobs, each one with different indices.
+The indices are also taken into account when saving out so that no files will be overwritten.

+### 10.18.2.
 Remote compute resource used at ISIS: SCARF

 General information on the SCARF cluster, which uses the Platform LSF scheduler, can be found at http://www.scarf.rl.ac.uk.
 It can be used